-Thereare on the side wall of the altar a sign in the form of a vertical rectangle dissected in the middle.
-Barely visible inscription of five signs of poor preservation can be seen below swastika.
+There is on the sidewall of the altar a sign in the form of a vertical rectangle dissected in the middle.
+A barely visible inscription of five signs of poor preservation can be seen below the swastika.
 But you can see that the first sign reminds digit 4, the second bars does, the third is like a loop, the fourth and fifth have a mushroom shape.

 An inscription of six characters is also made on the west wall.
 The first and fourth characters resemble figure 4, the second and fifth have loop shape characteristic for tamga signs, with one end rounded, the other bent at an angle.
 The third sign is shown in the form of strokes, tapering downward angle, and connected to a transverse line, the sixth reminds the letter H. The following two characters K and P are viewed below.

-At the entrance on the north wall there are graphic images of Greek, St. Andrew's and Orthodox crosses, as well as a sign in the form of reverse letter F and sign consisting of geometric shapes: square at the top and an equilateral triangle shown top down" [ARTUIKH VADIM, 2006: 8-9].
+At the entrance on the north wall, there are graphic images of Greek, St. Andrew's, and Orthodox crosses, as well as a sign in the form of reverse letter F and a sign consisting of geometric shapes: square at the top and an equilateral triangle shown top-down" [ARTUIKH VADIM, 2006: 8-9].